Do I need a lawyer to make a will?

 What to consider

-• Should you consider broader estate planning beyond just a will?
+• People sometimes consider broader estate planning beyond just a will.

 • What costs are involved in different options (DIY, online, or lawyer-assisted)?

-• How much do you want to manage yourself versus delegate to a professional?
+• People often weigh how much they prefer to manage themselves versus delegate to a professional.

 If you're thinking about creating a will, you may wish to: